-- Written Test
+- Written Test (40%)

-- Bench Test
+- Bench Test (30%)

-- Practical Gas Test
+- Practical Gas Test (20%)

-- Benchman
+- Benchman (10%)

-Determination of the overall winner of this event shall be done by adding merits from each portion of the Proficiency Competition shown above.
-The team with the highest total merits will be awarded first place.
+Determination of the overall winner of this event shall be done by entering merits from each portion of the Proficiency Competition shown above into the overall spreadsheet.
+The team with the highest adjusted merits will be awarded first place.